THE GREEN LEAF SALON

 Can you use henna on hair that was previously lightened with bleach or chemical hair color?

 Yes, because henna and plant colors are pure, they will not react negatively on chemically processed hair.
-In fact, they will improve the condition of your hair.
+In fact, they will improve the condition of your chemically treated hair.

 If I change my mind , can I dye my hair with chemical hair color after using henna?